Scalp Massage Benefits: 7 Reasons You Need a Scalp Massager

 - More blood flow means more oxygen and nutrients reach hair follicles

-- Healthy follicles produce stronger, thicker hair
+- Healthy, well-nourished follicles produce stronger, thicker hair

 - Improved circulation can help wake up dormant follicles

-- Regular massage may slow down hair thinning
+- Regular massage may slow down hair thinning associated with aging

 2. Provides Deep Stress Relief